Carthage nursing home shooting: Aftermath

-Stewart was charged with eight counts of first-degree murder.
+Stewart was charged with eight counts of first degree murder.
 On September 3, 2011, a jury convicted Stewart of eight counts of second-degree murder (and several other lesser charges).
 "The judge imposed the maximum sentence – 15 years, nine months to 19 years, eight months – for each count of murder, with the terms to run consecutively."
 He was sentenced to a total incarceration term of 179 years, four months, and 20 days.
+The prosecution had planned to seek a death sentence for Stewart had he been found guilty of first degree murder.

 Stewart's defense attorneys, Jonathan Megerian and Franklin Wells of Asheboro, North Carolina, had argued that Stewart was under the influence of Ambien during the shooting, and therefore not capable of premeditation and deliberation, two elements of first degree murder under North Carolina law.
 He had been taking it for two years prior to the shooting, and defense experts said he was unable to control his actions.
-The prosecution made the case that he had carried out elaborate planning prior to the attack and on that morning, so was in charge of his actions.
+The prosecution made the case that he had carried out elaborate planning prior to the attack and on that morning, so he was in control of his actions.